keegango/lsqpy/README.md

 ### Python

-Python is a widely used scripting language. lsqpy is a Python library which means that in order to use it you will need to download and install python on your machine.
-Python can be download here(link).
-You will need Python version 3.
+[Python](https://www.python.org/downloads/,"Python download") is a widely used scripting language.
+Make sure you are using Python version 3 rather than 2.

-### Scipy and Numpy
+### SciPy and NumPy

-Scipy(link) and Numpy(link) are two Python libraries that provide support for many numeric tasks including formatting and computing maxtrix quantities. lsqpy makes use of these libraries to represent vectors and matrices.
-Note you will need to make sure that you download the versions of Scipy and Numpy that match your version of python.
+[SciPy](http://www.scipy.org/scipylib/download.html,"SciPy and Numpy Downloads") and [NumPy](http://www.scipy.org/scipylib/download.html,"SciPy and Numpy Downloads") are two Python libraries that provide support for many numeric tasks including formatting and computing maxtrix quantities. lsqpy makes use of these libraries to represent vectors and matrices.
+Note you will need to make sure that you download the versions of SciPy and NumPy that match your version of python.
 You can check your version of Python by calling 'python -v' from your commandline.

+Note: if you are running Windows (especially 64-bit) this [site](http://www.lfd.uci.edu/~gohlke/pythonlibs/,"Numpy for Windows") will have the packages you need.

 ### setuptools

+[setuptools](https://pypi.python.org/pypi/setuptools,"setuptools") is a useful utility for installing Python modules.
+If you want to install lsqpy from source you will need this.

 ### lsqpy